NativeScript/developer-day-workshop/src/chapters/chapter2.md

 Now we will add NativeScript extensions to Visual Studio Code.
 Just run VS Code and go to the Extensions tab (on mac press `shift + command + x` on windows press `shift + ctrl + x`).
-From here search for 'nativescript', once the search returns reults install `NativeScript` and `NativeScript + Angular 2 Snippets`
+From here search for 'nativescript', once the search returns the results, install `NativeScript` and `NativeScript + Angular 2 Snippets`.

 ![Search result and install](../../images/vscode-nsext-install.png)

-Installing each them shouldn't take too long, once ready you will be prompted to enable the extensions, just click on enable next to one of the modules, which will restart VS Code and you will be ready to go
+Installing each them shouldn't take too long, once ready you will be prompted to enable the extensions, just click on enable next to one of the modules, which will restart VS Code and you will be ready to go.

 ![Search result and install](../../images/vscode-nsext-enable.png)

 <div class="exercise-end"></div>